The 41-year-old who became world champion in five fights

 "It was obviously very gutting because my age went against me even then - if I was younger they would have kept me on for Rio, but I was coming on for 30.

 "After training full time it was hard to go back to work, it was a big change.
-It was heart-breaking.
+It was heartbreaking.
 I didn't think I'd get back into it."

 Despite her setbacks, Hughes' passion for boxing never dimmed.
 She was back in the gym just three weeks after her second child was born, although there were no thoughts of fighting competitively again until the 2020 coronavirus lockdown.